sagecodes/make-a-wildlife-object-detector/README.md

 > Image from unsplash (if you don't have images yourself you may be able to find the on the web)
 ![](pictures/syn_unsplash_crowd.png)

-In total I added 10 new images with my living room or people in the background
+In total I added just 10 new images with my living room or people in the background

 Sync HyperLabel project with new data